metabolismregulation/metabolismregulation.github.io/pages/reactome-recon-proteins.md

 # Reactome-Recon List 1

-This table contains proteins from the Human Metabolic Reconstruction Recon2 that match those in Reactome pathways and participate in signalling processes, the cases when a protein connected to a process via production or consumption arcs.
+These tables contain proteins from the Human Metabolic Reconstruction Recon2 that match those in Reactome pathways and participate in signalling processes, the cases when a protein connected to a process via production or consumption arcs.
+Table 1 includes phosphorylation processes, while Table 2 includes other types of processes.

 <br />
+## Table 1 : Signalling phosphorylation processes & Recon2 catalyzers
 **UniProt ID** | **HGNC Symbol** | **Reactome Process** :---:|:---:|:---
 [Q9NYG5](http://www.uniprot.org/uniprot/Q9NYG5) | ANAPC11 | [Phosphorylation of Cdh1 by Cyclin A:Cdk2](http://reactome.org/PathwayBrowser/#/R-HSA-174079)